ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/README.md

 :construction: DIGIT DevOps are in charge of the endpoint configuration.

-The configuration of the endpoint is done once for all in the common settings.php of the project.
+The configuration of the endpoint is done once for all in the common settings.php of all the projects.
-It is be filled with appropriate values depending on the environment.
+It is filled with appropriate values depending on the environment.

   - On Playground environment: